an0d3va/zenon-wiki/dart-sdk-docs/deep-dives/follow-delegation.md

 ---
 layout: default
-title: following a function through the SDK: delegating to a pillar
+title: following a function through the SDK - delegating to a pillar
 parent: deep dives
 grand_parent: dart SDK documentation
 nav_order: 2
 ---

 # Deep dive - follow a function through the SDK: delegating to a pillar

 ## Summary